Bizum + MONEI

 Amazon pioneered one-click checkout using tokenization and patented the process in 1999.
 The patent on a business process was controversial and has since expired.
 Many businesses have adopted the practice of one-click checkouts to improve user experiences and retain customers.

-According to Statista, 88.05% of e-commerce customers abandoned their carts in March 2020.
-One-click checkout vastly improves the chances of customers going through with the checkout process by providing fewer obstacles to completing the transaction.
+According to Baymard, 70.19% of e-commerce customers abandoned their carts in 2023.
+One-click checkout vastly improves the chances of customers going through with the checkout process by eliminating obstacles to completing the transaction.

 Mobile wallet

-Mobile wallets are increasing in popularity and are made possible by payment tokenization.
-A mobile wallet allows customers to save credit and debit cards for online purchases in a secure environment.
-Some popular mobile wallets are Apple Pay, Samsung Pay, Venmo, PayPal, Android Pay, Capital One Wallet, Walmart Pay, and Starbucks Wallet.
+Mobile wallets (also known as digital wallets or e-wallets) are increasing in popularity and are made possible by payment tokenization.
+The technology lets customers save credit and debit cards for online purchases in a secure environment, making checkout fast and frictionless.

-• Compliance - If you’re storing credit card information, it’s crucial to be PCI DSS compliant.
-Tokenization can help keep data secure.
-For example, data tokenization can help keep you in compliance with PCI DSS, or Payment Card Industry Data Security Standard.
+• Compliance.
+If you’re storing credit card information, it’s crucial to be PCI DSS compliant and as we mentioned before, tokenization can help keep data secure.

-• Added security from mobile wallets - Tokenization that takes place through third-party apps add an extra layer of security from the mobile devices your customers use.
+• Added security from mobile wallets.
+Tokenization that takes place through third-party apps like Apple Pay or Google Pay adds an extra layer of security to the mobile devices your customers use.
 They have to use an added layer of biometric data or a password to access their mobile wallet before moving forward to your site.

-• Ability to accept recurring or subscription payments - With payment tokenization, you can securely accept subscription or recurring payments in your e-commerce business.
+• Ability to accept recurring or subscription payments.
+Securely accept subscription or recurring payments in your e-commerce business.
 Sensitive card data is converted into random values that can’t be decoded outside the tokenization systems.
 This way you can store credit card data for future purchases and streamline subscription payments for you and your customers.

 You may also like to read: